JanKolo04/API_learn/README.md

 - [x] Create page to update users
 - [ ] Connect webiste with API
 - [ ] Create page to logout user (create column in db to check login)
-- [ ] Find solution to save session on server
+- [ ] Find place where active session are storing